 “Leaves offered some shading and respite from the sun’s rays, but they would often fall and stay on the glass roof.
 Thus, in addition to blocking the light, they ended up rotting, so it was therefore necessary to climb on the roof from time to time to clean it, a rather risky endeavour.
 It was also essential that we kept nearby trees well-pruned, or risk damage from branches that could break and fall under the weight of snow or ice.
 We often forget that a solarium has a more fragile roof and is in constant need of maintenance."

-Our recommendations for passive heating and sunlit living space:
+Our recommendations for the passive heating and sunlit living space in Solariums:

 Comfort, durability and energy efficiency are best achieved if passive heating strategies are designed as an integrated part of the building envelope.
 This is best served by choosing high-performance windows that would ideally be triple-paned.

-Additionally, including materials with significant thermal mass in the direct path of the sun can help optimize heat gain and keep interior temperatures balanced.
-The ideal design would absorb as much solar radiation as possible in the day, lose as little as possible at night, and include materials with high thermal mass in the path of the sun to absorb heat and balance temperatures.
+Additionally, including darker colored materials with significant thermal mass in the direct path of the sun can help optimize heat gain and keep interior temperatures balanced.
+The ideal design would absorb as much solar radiation as possible in the day, lose as little as possible at night, and include materials with high thermal mass and dark color in the direct path of the sun to absorb heat and balance temperatures.

-"The extreme variation of temperatures between summer and winter took a significant toll on the junction between the aluminum structure and the glazing.
-Leaks would regularly develop and require swift repair to avoid damage to surrounding materials” says Denis, though he goes on to add -
+"The extreme variation of temperatures between summer and winter in our Solarium took a significant toll on the junction between the aluminum structure and the glazing.
+Leaks in the frames would regularly develop and require swift repair to avoid damage to surrounding materials” says Denis, though he goes on to add -

 “Despite all the disadvantages, including frequent discomfort, high heating bills, water infiltration and regular required maintenance, there was no denying the attractive atmosphere of our solarium with such an input of natural light into our home.”